Kearny High School (New Jersey): Athletics

 The baseball team won the North I, Group IV state sectional championship in 2003 with a 5-3 win vs. Ridgewood High School in the tournament final.

 In 2007, the girls' soccer team, seeded #2, won the North I, Group IV state sectional championship with a 3-0 win over fourth-seeded Montclair High School in the tournament final, the team's second consecutive title.

 The girls' soccer team won the first-ever Hudson County Tournament, defeating Bayonne High School 6-0.

 In 2009, the boys' indoor track and field team won the county championship as the team continues its return to its previous status when many nationally ranked relays and individuals competed for the school.
 In cross country the school has produced many county, conference and state champions.

 The girls' cross country team won consecutive county championships in 2007 and 2008, in addition to four consecutive state sectional titles and a Meet of Champions title in 1986, when Liz Duarte took the Group IV title.

-The Kardinals wrestling team won consecutive conference championships from 2001-2004 again in 2006, and then again in 2008 in the Watchung Conference.
+The Kardinals wrestling team won consecutive conference championships from 2001 to 2004 again in 2006, and then again in 2008 in the Watchung Conference.
 Dave Cordoba won the 1999 state championship at 130 lbs, and holds the school record for career victories.

 In May 2016, the Kearny girls' crew Lightweight Four placed 3rd out of 15 boats at the Scholastic Rowing Association of America's National Championship Regatta, taking home the bronze medal.
 In May 2017 the Kearny girls'crew Lightweight Four placed 1st in the Garden State Championships, the Girls J8 placed 2nd qualifying them for nationals along with the Women's V4.
 In June 2017, the Girls J8 placed 1st in the National Schools Regatta, while the LWT 4 placed 2nd.

 The boys' soccer team has won the Hudson County Interscholastic Athletic League - Red/American Division in 2010, 2012, 2014, 2015, 2016, 2017, 2019, 2021.
 The Kardinals also won the Hudson County Tournament in 2010 (vs. Bayonne High School), 2012 (vs. St. Peter's Preparatory School), 2014 (vs. North Bergen High School), 2015 (vs. Union City High School), 2017 (vs. St. Peter's Preparatory School), 2021 (vs. Harrison High School).
 Coach Bill Balka managed to lead the team to win all 4 major trophies in 2021.